SAP/abap-file-formats/docs/specification.md

 The JSON files additionally follow
 * 2 spaces indentation

+We provide an [EditorConfig](https://editorconfig.org) based formatting configuration file [here](../.editorconfig) where the above convention is reflected.
+A GitHub action run validations based of this configuration file, to ensure the repository follows the formatting convention.
+Developers might choose one of the many compatible text editors for the sake of convenience.

 ## Format Compatibility

 The format of object types will evolve over time.
 If a change to the format is considered incompatible, the version of the file format has to be increased.